bibledit/chromeos/readme.txt

-Bibledit for Chrome OS.

 Bibledit for Chrome OS is available from the Chrome Web Store.

-Bibledit for Android runs on Chrome OS through ARC Welder.
+It runs on Chrome OS through ARC Welder and will soon run natively.

 More information is here: